Visit the institution website for COVID‑19 updates

 Months of entry

-Pharmaceutics is the science of medicine design.
+Pharmaceutics is the science of medicines design.
 This MSc was introduced in direct response to the requirements of the pharmaceutical industry for highly skilled formulation scientists capable of taking promising new drug candidates and developing them into world-class medicines.
 Graduates of this programme are highly competitive in the global jobs market.

-The research project, perhaps the most exciting aspect of this programme, now lasts seven months.
-During this period you will join the research of one of our world-leading academics, pursuing research that will advance the progress of contemporary medicine design.
+The research project, perhaps the most exciting aspect of this programme, lasts four months.
+During this period you will join the research team of one of our world-leading academics, pursuing research that will advance the progress of contemporary medicine design.

 Our close links with the UK pharma industry mean we can arrange careers days and other networking opportunities where you will have direct access to potential employers.

 We have introduced elements to the programme which will provide evidence of continuing professional development and increase your employability.
-These include building a portfolio of practical and analytical skills, and classes to develop your key skills in communication, calculations, and IT.
+These include building a portfolio of practical and analytical skills, and classes and research skills workshops to develop your key skills in communication, calculations, statistics and IT.